-The minimum requirement for the course
+The minimum requirement for the course completion is:

-completion is:

 - 1. 70% attendance in the weekly webinars. - 2.
-Contribution to 70% of the online group activities - 3.
-Completion of Mock Exam (held in December) - 4.
-Participation in the 12 hours of basic microscopy and parasitology training
+Contribution to 70% of the online activities - 3.
+Completion of Mock Exam - 4.
+Participation in the (minimum) 12 hours of basic microscopy and parasitology training.

 We understand that you have existing work commitments and if you foresee yourself struggling to meet the attendance requirements, please let us know, and we will do what we can to help.
-However, please remember that you will only be eligible to take the RCP DTM&H examination if you fulfill the attendance requirements and complete the required online activities.
+However, please remember that you will only be eligible to receive the GHHM Course Completion certificate if you fulfil the attendance requirements and complete the required online activities.